 The Chocolate Films team attended the AMA conference and we were inspired!
 We think the Co-op’s content creation techniques are applicable to any type of organisation, including in the Arts.
 Moreover, the tips can perfectly be adapted to video content.
-Here are the top three principles from the session - and how you can apply them to create video content that works:
+Here are the top three principles from the session - and how you can apply them to create better video content.

 When creating content, first research your audience.
 Whether through written or video content, you are always communicating with someone.
 For content to be effective, you want to know who you are talking to.
 Where is your audience – what online platforms are they on, where in the world are they – and what are they looking for?

-By creating content that answers people’s actual questions, rather than reflecting what you would like them to know about your company, you:
+By creating content that answers people’s actual questions, rather than reflecting what you would like them to know about your company, you can:

-- will make your digital content an integral part of your venue's identity and even strengthen it, by proving your reputation as the go-to source for information relating to your speciality;
+- Make your digital content an integral part of your venue's identity and even strengthen it

 You want your audience to understand your web and social media content, so you want to make it super clear.
-In text, this means writing in plain language and using white space to structure your content.
+This means writing in plain language and using white space to structure your content.

-In video, you want to tell a visual story.
+In your video content, you want to tell a visual story.
 The ideal online video can be understood without sound.
-Many techniques can help with that, for example: exciting shots to attract attention, animation to explain complex concepts and on-screen text to guide your viewer through the content.
+Many techniques can help to optimise this including exciting shots to attract attention, animation to explain complex concepts and on-screen text to guide your viewer through the content.

 You are not your audience.
-Make no assumptions, instead show your message in a way that is clear to everyone and create video content that resonates with your target audience.
+Make no assumptions, instead, show your message in a way that is clear to everyone and create video content that resonates with your target audience.

 3. Write for how people read

 Video content can play an integral part in your digital transformation, engaging your audience with exactly what they want to see.
 Follow these three tips and start your route to digital marketing success or get in contact today to see how we can transform your video content.